hzk0070/comp-1200/docs/modules/m0/structure.md

 ![worflow](img/workflow.png)

 Notice the iterative nature of the items in the *Work & Learn* [swimlane](https://en.wikipedia.org/wiki/Swim_lane).
 Rather than going through this portion of the module sequentially, I strongly encourage you to take an [iterative](https://en.wikipedia.org/wiki/Iteration) approach.
-Read a portion of the notes, then watch the associated lecture videos, and then do the associated hands-on activities (if any).
-I also suggest that you start the assignment near the beginning of the module and interleave your work on the assignment with the notes/lecture/hands-on cycle.
-Since most assignments are based on material covered in previous modules, this interleaving is easy to do.
+Read a portion of the eBook, engage with Participation Activities, watch the associated lecture videos, engage with a Challenge Activity, and so on.
+Although graded items are not due until the end of a module, I strongly encourage you to start work early, applying the workflow above consistently each day rather than trying to get everything done at once near the deadline.